markmoxon/elite-source-code-library/versions/apple/README.md

 Further differences in the source disk build variant compared to the 4am crack variant are:

-* The dashboard has a blue rim rather than the violet rim of the released version.
+* The dashboard has a blue rim rather than the violet rim of the released version, and the loading screen has the date "23 SEPT 1985" printed in the space view.

 * The font is the same as the BBC Micro and Commodore 64 versions (the other Apple versions have an Apple-specific font).

 Further differences in the source disk CODE files variant compared to the 4am crack variant are:

-* The dashboard has a blue rim rather than the violet rim of the released version, and it also has the "E" and "S" indicator bulbs lit.
+* The dashboard has a blue rim rather than the violet rim of the released version, and the loading screen has the date "7 SEPT 1985" printed in the space view.

 * It contains the code to cope with phantom key presses from the Commodore 64 version.